Propane Gas Storage: LPG – Propane Gas Storage Done Safely

 These are sometimes called "LPG Bullets", “Propane Bullets” or just “Bullets”.

-These LPG tanks are for commercial, industrial and agricultural applications.
+These Propane tanks are for commercial, industrial and agricultural applications.

 Whilst vertical installation is possible, the vast majority of bullets are horizontal installations.